Making Habits Stick

 There is a problem with these habits as well.
 Every person alive uses old methods based on old triggers from past trauma and our upbringing to attain rewards that will never happen.

 Habits are the easiest way to go through life, even when they’re not wise or sane.
 It’s an automatic response, so it’s a very unaware existence.
+They define our ability to define tasks, persevere in those tasks, and self-regulate our existence.
+They also contribute to our conflict management skills and how we make friends.

 Changing Habits